tsesc/mongodb-sharding-docker-compose/README.md

     connecting to: mongodb://127.0.0.1:27017/admin
     MongoDB server version: 3.4.2
     mongos>

 :beer: And turn it down with:

     $ ./down.sh

+# ISSUES

+    /data/db/WiredTiger.turtle.set: handle-write: pwrite: failed to write 1459 bytes at offset 0: No space left on device"

    # TODO :construction:

   * Generate random data to populate shards through balancing
   * Update compose syntax to v3
   * Use swarm capabilities for production grade deployment